forward by Eric Cafferty, author, and owner, The Mecca Gym

 All Key Positions

 Key Position 1: Starting Position.
 Flexion of Cervical Vertebrae and Extension of Thoracic Vertebrae.
-See video of key position: https://dartfi.sh/c9jmbx9Tuwf
+See the video of the key position: https://dartfi.sh/c9jmbx9Tuwf

 Key Position 2: Isometric Flexion of the Wrist.
-See key position displayed in video: https://dartfi.sh/c9jmbx9Tuwf
+See the key position displayed in the video: https://dartfi.sh/c9jmbx9Tuwf

 Key Position 3: Initiation of Eccentric Phase.
 Retraction and Depression of Scapula.
-See key position in video: https://dartfi.sh/c9jmbx9Tuwf
+See the key position in the video: https://dartfi.sh/c9jmbx9Tuwf

-At the beginning of the eccentric phase the subject will retract and depress the scapula before the humorous begins extension.
+At the beginning of the eccentric phase, the subject will retract and depress the scapula before the humorous begins extension.
 Putting the scapula in this position is going to put the glenohumeral joint in the safest and most mechanically advantageous position.
-This allows the latissimus dorsi, teres major, teres minor and infraspinatus muscles to support the labrum and associated tendons and ligaments to best support the joint while under a heavy load.
-The scapula depress first, getting pinned in place by the tension from the bench and the traps, helping to depress the scapula.
+This allows the latissimus dorsi, teres major, teres minor, and infraspinatus muscles to support the labrum and associated tendons and ligaments to best support the joint while under a heavy load.
+The scapula depresses first, getting pinned in place by the tension from the bench and the traps, helping to depress the scapula.
 The synergistic contraction of the depressors and retractors of the scapula will also aid in keeping the thoracic spine extended throughout the movement.
-After the scapula depress the scapula retract completely, enabling the subject to begin the next phase of the movement.
-The muscles recruited in retraction of the scapula are the middle fibers of the trapezius, rhomboid major, and rhomboid minor (Biel, 2014).
+After the scapula depresses the scapula retracts completely, enabling the subject to begin the next phase of the movement.
+The muscles recruited in the retraction of the scapula are the middle fibers of the trapezius, rhomboid major, and rhomboid minor (Biel, 2014).

 Key Position 4: End of Eccentric Phase.
-See key position in video: https://dartfi.sh/c9jmbx9Tuwf
+See the key position in the video: https://dartfi.sh/c9jmbx9Tuwf

 Table 5.
 External Rotation of Glenohumeral Joint

 Key Position 5: Beginning of Concentric Phase.
-External Rotation, Horizontal Adduction and Abduction of the Glenohumeral Joint.
-See key position in video: https://dartfi.sh/3pLeewSQp35
+External Rotation, Horizontal Adduction, and Abduction of the Glenohumeral Joint.
+See the key position in the video: https://dartfi.sh/3pLeewSQp35

-At the beginning of the concentric phase, the latissimus dorsi is engaged and elicits a antgonistic contraction to the external rotation occurring at the glenohumeral joint.
+At the beginning of the concentric phase, the latissimus dorsi is engaged and elicits an antagonistic contraction to the external rotation occurring at the glenohumeral joint.
 This functions to stabilize the joint as the subject begins flexion and horizontal adduction.
-The literature is not very clear on this but the latissimus dorsi has been shown to be more active in elite level lifters.
+The literature is not very clear on this but the latissimus dorsi has been shown to be more active in elite-level lifters.
 The concentric phase continues with the lifter heavily recruiting muscles the flex and horizontally adduct the shoulder to bring the bar back to its starting position.
-The muscles recruited in this type of shoulder flexion are anterior deltoid, pectoralis major, and coracobrachialis (Biel, 2014).
-The muscles recruited in horizontal adduction are anterior deltoid, and pectoralis major (Biel, 2014)
+The muscles recruited in this type of shoulder flexion are the anterior deltoid, pectoralis major, and coracobrachialis (Biel, 2014).
+The muscles recruited in horizontal adduction are the anterior deltoid, and pectoralis major (Biel, 2014)

 Key Position 7: End of Concentric Phase.
-See key position in video: https://dartfi.sh/3pLeewSQp35
+See the key position in the video: https://dartfi.sh/3pLeewSQp35

 While many individuals choose to simply lay supine on a bench and start performing repetitions on a bench press without formal instruction, doing so can be very dangerous.
 The bench press is one of the most commonly performed movements in a fitness facility and has many more moving pieces than the average individual thinks through.
-There are many technical directives that must be adhered to in order to minimize risk for injury.
-In the case of a pectoralis major rupture, common mistakes are abducting and internally rotating at the glenohumeral joint as well and failing to retract the scapula during the bench press.
-Seen in the incorrect video example, the subject the subject makes the mistake of not externally rotating at the glenohumeral joint, abducting at the glenohumeral joint and fails to retract the scapula.
+There are many technical directives that must be adhered to in order to minimize the risk of injury.
+In the case of a pectoralis major rupture, common mistakes are abducting and internally rotating at the glenohumeral joint as well as failing to retract the scapula during the bench press.
+As seen in the incorrect video example, the subject makes the mistake of not externally rotating at the glenohumeral joint, abducting at the glenohumeral joint, and failing to retract the scapula.

-While it is common for extrinsic factors to occur, the intrinsic factors are harder to control.
-Intrinsic factors to success with a particular movement such as proper warm up, state of recovery and technique are common sources of injury (Baechle, 2008).
+While it is common for extrinsic factors to occur, intrinsic factors are harder to control.
+Intrinsic factors to success with a particular movement such as proper warm-up, state of recovery, and technique are common sources of injury (Baechle, 2008).
 A pectoralis major rupture has many contributors however the ones we will look at the incorrect positioning and muscle activation, putting more force and load on the pectoralis major.
-In the incorrect video you can see the subject begins the eccentric phase with the elbows flared out displaying abduction at the glenohumeral joint.
-This lengthens the pectoralis major while is is already in a mechanically disadvantageous position.
-This increases risk for failure of the sternocostal head of the pectoralis major.
-The second influencer of shearing force on the pectoralis major is failure to retract the scapula before and during the eccentric phase of the bench press.
-Seen in the incorrect video, the subject is laying very fat on his back as well as keeping the scapula protracted throughout the movement.
+In the incorrect video, you can see the subject begins the eccentric phase with the elbows flared out displaying abduction at the glenohumeral joint.
+This lengthens the pectoralis major while it is already in a mechanically disadvantageous position.
+This increases the risk of failure of the sternocostal head of the pectoralis major.
+The second influencer of shearing force on the pectoralis major is the failure to retract the scapula before and during the eccentric phase of the bench press.
+As seen in the incorrect video, the subject is laying very fat on his back as well as keeping the scapula protracted throughout the movement.
 This is going to increase the stretch and pressure on the pectoralis major and lead to a higher risk for injury.
-Leaving the shoulders protracted throughout the movement will limit the involvement and decrease force generation from supporting muscles of the glenohumeral joint, causing more force applied to the pectoralis major in an already mechanically disadvantageous position.
-These issues are corrected by making adjustments to technique.
-One way to start correcting technique is reducing loads and another is by hiring a strength and conditioning professional to give the proper cues and demonstrations.
-Technique must be practiced by the individual in order to relearn the proper motor pattern.
-In this case study it is possible the the supporting muscles are weak.
-After recovery of a minor pectoralis major rupture physical therapy comes highly recommended (Guity 2014).
-After physical therapy the individual will still need to continue rehabilitation exercises to prevent another injury as well as exercises to influence better technique in the bench press movement.
+Leaving the shoulders protracted throughout the movement will limit the involvement and decrease force generation from supporting muscles of the glenohumeral joint, causing more force to be applied to the pectoralis major in an already mechanically disadvantageous position.
+These issues are corrected by making adjustments to the technique.
+One way to start correcting techniques is by reducing loads and another is by hiring a strength and conditioning professional to give the proper cues and demonstrations.
+The technique must be practiced by the individual in order to relearn the proper motor pattern.
+In this case study, it is possible the supporting muscles are weak.
+After recovery from a minor pectoralis major rupture physical therapy comes highly recommended (Guity 2014).
+After physical therapy, the individual will still need to continue rehabilitation exercises to prevent another injury as well as exercises to influence better technique in the bench press movement.

-The factors causing this injury lead me to my prescription for corrective exercises for the subject post pectoralis major rupture after a formal physical therapy regiment has been completed.
+The factors causing this injury lead me to my prescription for corrective exercises for the subject post pectoralis major rupture after a formal physical therapy regimen has been completed.

 The first step to take with any injury is to step back and assess the area in question.
-In this case study we find a minor pectoralis major rupture.
-This injury was caused from a single repetition during a single training session however it is likely that the incorrect movement pattern performed over a greater length of time left the subject more vulnerable to injury because of micro tears and a lack of recovery in the pectoralis major.
-Once the subject utilizes the RICE (rest, ice, compress and elevate) technique and receives proper therapy from a physical therapist, a more accurate assessment can be made and post physical therapy corrective exercises can be utilized.
-After a formal assessment we determine that the athlete need both better positioning, technique, instruction and corrective exercises to remedy the areas of weakness and perfect cueing during the bench press.
+In this case study, we find a minor pectoralis major rupture.
+This injury was caused by a single repetition during a single training session however it is likely that the incorrect movement pattern performed over a greater length of time left the subject more vulnerable to injury because of micro tears and a lack of recovery in the pectoralis major.
+Once the subject utilizes the RICE (rest, ice, compress and elevate) technique and receives proper therapy from a physical therapist, a more accurate assessment can be made, and post-physical therapy corrective exercises can be utilized.
+After a formal assessment, we determine that the athlete needs better positioning, technique, instruction, and corrective exercises to remedy the areas of weakness and perfect cueing during the bench press.

 Exercise 1: Scapular Protraction and Retraction.
 Video Demonstration Seen Here: https://dartfi.sh/hYhkIatRZek